Buying real estate in Saudi Arabia?

 Sources

-4. Saudi Arabia Real Estate for Foreigners
+6. Sands of Wealth - Saudi Arabia Real Estate for Foreigners

-8. Property Legalities Guide in Saudi Arabia
+8. Sands of Wealth - How to Buy Property in Saudi Arabia